 “Regulatory reporting roles are sometimes seen as unglamorous because they’re very niche, but that’s also exactly why they make a good career,” says Imbert-Bouchard.
 “The amount of knowledge needed to perform the role is high – just think of all the reporting requirements set down by different monetary authorities and regulators as well as the Basel regulations.
 People with specialist knowledge are hard to replace, so good candidates can command a premium in their salaries and bonuses in Asia.”

-What lies at the opposite end of the career-glamour spectrum to a trendy fintech job?
+What lies at the opposite end of the career-glamour spectrum to a machine learning role at a bank?
 A role where irate bankers call you when they can’t log on.
 “In technology, the least exciting jobs tend to be in IT support because the tasks are tedious, repetitive and can be simple to resolve,” says Vince Natteri, director of search firm Pinpoint Asia in Hong Kong.”
 The (slightly) more interesting support roles sit amongst the drama of the trading floor and demand regular dealings with traders.
 “Desktop support guys are essentially infrastructure guys, so it’s difficult for them to go into development jobs.
 But they can go into something sexier in the infra space, such as becoming server admins.”

-“There’s rising demand for credit assessment and collection roles at banks in Singapore because bad cash flow has become a bigger issue in the current market and more companies are trying to recover their monetary exposures,” says Holly Hatton, manager of financial services at recruiters Michael Page in Singapore.
+“There’s rising demand for credit assessment and collection roles at banks in Singapore because bad cash flow has become a bigger issue in the current market and more companies are trying to recover their monetary exposures,” says Holly Hatton, a director at recruiters Michael Page.
 If you build your credit expertise in a back-office assessment role you could then move into the middle-office function of credit risk.
 And if you have the required people skills, you could eventually even move into a relationship management role in corporate banking.

 Have a confidential story, tip, or comment you’d like to share?
 Contact: email@example.com